Environmental

 With national and international regulatory consensus growing around climate risk management, governance, and reporting (including SASB, the Climate Disclosure Standards Board, and TCFD - see CSR/ESG Reporting for most recent indices), at Burlington we strive to conduct an analysis of multiple frameworks, standards, benchmarks, and historical data trends.
 This work has enabled us to set two climate-related targets:

-• Reduce our Scope 1 and 2 GHG Emissions 60% by 2030 (per operating square foot compared to our 2016 baseline), and
+• Reduce our Scope 1 and 2 GHG Emissions 60% by 2030 (per operating square foot compared to our 2016 baseline), and.

 GHG Risk Management